-Enrichment lectures by senior military and interagency leaders occur periodically during the course.
+Enrichment lectures by senior military and interagency leaders occur periodically during the course, as scheduled by NWC leadership.
 Most of these presentations feature the chiefs of service or Combatant Commanders.
 These speakers are invited to discuss their views and ideas from the perspective as operational and theater-strategic commanders, service chiefs, or agency directors.
 The weekly academic schedule will specify the final date and time of each enrichment lecture.
 Last minute changes will be disseminated by the Dean of Students office and/or seminar moderators.